codechefmarc/localist_drupal/README.md

 Drupal migrations come with a way to specify if data already migrated will be overridden from the source or not.
 Depending on how events are used in Drupal, overriding from source may or may not be what is desired.

-If you always want the field data from Localist to take precedence, add the fields to the `override_properties` section of the `destination` part of the migration:
+If you always want the field data from Localist to take precedence and override any edits performed in Drupal, add the fields to the `override_properties` section of the `destination` part of the migration:

 ```yml
 destination: